 In Chapter 5, we constructed a numerical model for a radial hydraulic fracture driven by a Herschel-Bulkley fluid in a permeable rock and carried out extensive analysis of the combined impact of the fluid yield stress and leak-off on the crack propagation.
 In most existing models, the fracturing fluid is taken as Newtonian or power-law; however, certain fracturing fluids, such as gels and foams, demonstrate shear-thinning rheology with the yield stress that Herschel-Bulkley rheological model can describe.
-The system of governing equations is formulated in the dimensional and non-dimensional forms, and, for the latter, all crack characteristics are governed by two dimensionless parameters: the leak-off number φ and the yield stress number ψ Two different approaches are used to obtain the problem solution: accurate and simplified algorithms.
+The system of governing equations is formulated in dimensional and non-dimensional forms, and, for the latter, all crack characteristics are governed by two dimensionless parameters: the leak-off number φ and the yield stress number ψ .
+Two different approaches are used to obtain the problem solution: accurate and simplified algorithms.
 We investigated the problem parametric space using the dimensionless formulation by looking at the validity domains of the limiting propagation regimes and variations of different time-dependent crack characteristics versus the dimensionless problem parameters.
 The regime maps allow us to rapidly detect the dominance of various physical processes in a hydraulic fracture for certain values of the governing parameters without running numerical simulations.
 Using the obtained results, we concluded that the non-zero yield stress leads to a radial crack with a smaller radius, larger crack opening at the wellbore, pressure, and efficiency (for a permeable rock case) as compared to the power-law fluid case.
-Further, we simulated the radial fracture growth by taking the input parameters close to typical field applications and revealed that the yield stress could potentially result in notable deviations of the fracture parameters from the outcomes of the zero yield stress model.
+Further, we simulated the growth of a radial fracture by taking the input parameters close to typical field applications and revealed that the yield stress could potentially result in notable deviations of the fracture parameters from the outcomes of the zero yield stress model.
+For example, in the impermeable rock case, we obtained 9% relative difference between the crack radius values at the end of injection period in the case of Herschel-Bulkley fluid and power-law fluid; this metric for the maximum opening property equals 20%.
+When the leak-off with Carter's coefficient $C'=3\cdot 10^{-5}~{\rm m}/\sqrt{s}$ was introduced into the model, the deviation for radius comprises 3%, while for the fracture opening near the wellbore, it is about 16%.

 The developed fracture tip models (Section 3.2, Section 4.2) allows one to accurately describe the interplay between the physical processes in the vicinity of the crack front and their combined impact on the transient propagation of a finite hydraulic fracture, e.g., in the context of the penny-shaped fracture model, KGD model, enhanced PKN model or more complex planar crack models using the Pseudo3D and Planar3D approached.
-In doing so, the proposed near-tip solutions may be numerically implemented into a module for the growth of a finite fracture in the form of a so-called tip element, used to match the fracture opening in the neartip zone between the global numerical solution and the local near-tip asymptote and invert for the local fracture front velocity.
+In doing so, the proposed near-tip solutions may be numerically implemented into a module for the growth of a finite fracture in the form of a so-called tip element, used to match the fracture opening in the near-tip zone between the global numerical solution and the local near-tip asymptote and invert for the local fracture front velocity.
 Actually, we carried out this procedure in Section 3.3 constructing a radial crack model with the PDL.
 In turn, the proposed penny-shaped hydraulic fracture models (Section 3.3, Section 4.3, Chapter 5) can be used as a benchmark solution for the numerical simulators of more realistic (complex) fracturing problems including the same physics, i.e., PDL / laminar-turbulent flow / fracturing fluid with Herschel-Bulkley rheology.